-Today sees the release of March data from the Ulster Bank Northern Ireland PMI®.
-The latest report – produced for Ulster Bank by IHS Markit – pointed to weaker rises in both output and new orders at Northern Ireland companies.
-Continue reading
+Today sees the release of June data from the Ulster Bank Northern Ireland PMI®.
+The latest report – produced for Ulster Bank by IHS Markit – signalled a deepening downturn in the Northern Ireland private sector.
+Brexit uncertainty led to sharper falls in output and new orders, with firms pessimistic regarding the 12-month outlook.

 Northern Ireland’s housing market has been a source of continued positivity in recent years, with housebuilding, prices, transactions and mortgage activity all at multi-year highs.
 Though the property market remains in recovery mode, rather than recovered, following the biggest residential property downturn in UK history.

 Residential property price growth has been slowing in both the UK and Republic of Ireland markets.
 The latest Residential Property Price Index for Northern Ireland points to a similar trend.
 Residential property prices posted their first quarterly fall in two years in Q1 2019 with a 1.0% decline.
 Annual house price growth eased from 5.1% in Q4 2018 to a more sustainable 3.5% in Q1 2019 – a rate that remains above consumer price inflation and broadly in line with average earnings growth.
 Lower rates of house price inflation (2-3% p.a.) are to be welcomed.